Communication Studies Faculty

 Location: NVC 8-236

-Elisabeth Gareis holds a B.A. in English and German from the Friedrich-Alexander University in Erlangen (Germany), an M. A. in German (literature and linguistics) from the University of Georgia, and an Ed.D. in Foreign Language Education from the University of Georgia.
+Elisabeth Gareis holds a B.A. in English and German from the Friedrich-Alexander University in Erlangen (Germany), an M. A. in German from the University of Georgia, and an Ed.D. in Foreign Language Education from the University of Georgia.

-Prof. Gareis teaches undergraduate and graduate courses in communication studies, with a special focus on intercultural communication.
-The courses are offered in a variety of face-to-face, hybrid, and online formats.
+Prof. Gareis teaches courses in communication studies, with a special focus on intercultural communication.

-Prof. Gareis’ research interest is in intercultural friendship and its role in prejudice reduction and the success of international sojourns.
+Prof. Gareis’ primary research subject is intercultural friendship and its role in prejudice reduction and the success of international sojourns.
 For an overview of this topic, see her entry in the Oxford Research Encyclopedia of Communication.
 Prof. Gareis’ research on friendship formation between international and domestic students has been widely covered in the media and is used in higher education institutions for domestic/international student integration.
-For examples, see The Chronicle of Higher Education, InsideHigherEd, and USA Today, an interview with Professor Gareis on Voice of America, or a video by the School of Visual Arts (SVA) on intercultural friendship.
+For examples, see InsideHigherEd, and USA Today, an interview with Professor Gareis on Voice of America, or a video by the School of Visual Arts (SVA) on intercultural friendship.
 Related research focuses on the communication of love, with cross-cultural differences and changes in love expression over time serving as access points for examining larger cultural phenomena.

 Professor Gareis is author of the book Intercultural Friendship: A Qualitative Study, the textbook series A Novel Approach (on the use of literature and film in the language education), and numerous journal articles.
-Offices held in professional societies include the editorship of NYS TESOL Idiom and membership on the editorial boards of Communication Education, Journal of Intercultural Communication Research, Journal of International Students, and Journal of Language for International Business.
+She is also producer of a documentary film series on Jewish life and the Holocaust in small-town Germany.
+Click here for more information and a trailer of the film 13 Driver’s Licenses.

 Gareis, E. (1995).
 Intercultural friendship: A qualitative study.
-Lanham, MD: University Press of America.
+University Press of America.

 Articles and Chapters in Books